5 November 2019

 ok so this is like a point that shouldn’t be last BUT documentation.
 People have bad docs everywhere and you could get paid to come in, read code, build code, and document to whatever standard they need.
 Also a good way to get into Open Source Software.

-If you want detailed help specific to you book hereBy: Keheira If you would like to donate to keep the content coming or just as a thank you, you can buy a coffee or use paypal.
+If you want detailed help specific to you book hereBy: Keheira If you would like to donate to keep the content coming or just as a thank you, you can buy me a coffee or use cashapp.

 tags: mobile - recession - preperation